Assassination of Henri I, Duke of Guise: Catherine

 Having accomplished this act, Henri went to his mothers chambers, finding her in bed still ill, with a doctor by her side.
 He announced to her that he had overseen the killing of the duke.
 Reciting for her the various slights that had been made against him since May, and emphasising that he wished to 'be a king, not a prisoner or slave'.
 He further informed her that Cardinal Guise, Bourbon and the Archbishop of Lyon were all under arrest, and that he bore no ill will to the dukes of Elbeuf, Nemours and Lorraine.
-Catherine's response is not recorded by Cavriana, according to the Venetian ambassador Mocenigo she ascented to his actions on the understanding that they benefited the security of the state.
-However in a conversation with a capuchin monk on 25 December she bemoaned the trouble her son had brought upon the kingdom.
+Catherine's response is not recorded by Cavriana, according to the Venetian ambassador Mocenigo she assented to his actions on the understanding that they benefited the security of the state.
+However, in a conversation with a Capuchin friar on 25 December she bemoaned the trouble her son had brought upon the kingdom.
 In the Parisian imagination, she had signed off on the decision to execute the duke of Guise, as such the Seize announced if her sepulchre was brought to Saint-Denis, they would throw it into the river.